coherence-finance/beamsplitter/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like.
 Include clear acceptance criteria.**
-A clear and concise description of what you want to happen using the Given, When, Then framework - "Given, I am in the Prism app, When I want to stake, Then I should have the ability to stake through my wallet provider."
+A clear and concise description of what you want to happen using the Given, When, Then framework - "Given, I am in the Beamsplitter app, When I want to stake, Then I should have the ability to stake through my wallet provider."
 You can include multiple examples of acceptance criteria.

 **Is any UX Design input needed?**
 If yes, give a description of what is required.